Paul-Hebert/portfolio-2020/src/writing/redesigning-my-website/index.md

 Hopefully these will be links soon ;)

 - [Keeping things simple with Eleventy, SASS, and Rollup](/writing/keeping-the-stack-simple)
-- Using Moodboards and Style Tiles to Create a New Identity
+- Creating a New Personal Identity
   - Designing a New Color Scheme
   - Picking Typefaces for My Website Redesign
   - Incorporating Illustration Into My Portfolio
 - And more!!